Fast Times at Ridgemont High (1982)

 Jeff Spicoli: Just couldn't make it on time.

-Jeff Spicoli: See, there was a full crowd at the food lines.
+Jeff Spicoli: It was like a full crowd scene at the food lines.

 Jeff Spicoli: [long pause, but then with complete truth in his answer] I don't know.